-Late Work
+Late Work Policy

-Late work will not be accepted.
+Late work is not allowed!
 Late assignments constitute those which are submitted at any time after the deadline on the date it is scheduled.
 Upon approval after documentation is provided by the student (e.g., doctor's note), a new due date will be given for either the original assignment or an alternative assignment of equal value.
 If the student fails to meet the revised due date, then a zero (0) for the assignment will be given.